bench/Sql2NoSql-Importer/README.md

 How to use ?
 ==================

-1-Download or clone project
+#Download or clone project

-2-Modify import.properties file to match your needs.
+#Modify import.properties file to match your needs.

 Example :